Loumaris/gelf_proxy/README.md

-# gelf proxy service
+# logging proxy service

-Just a simple sinatra app that will forward posted json to a gelf input of graylog with basic auth protection.
+Just a simple sinatra app that will forward posted json to a std output with basic auth protection.
 You can run this as container or standalone - or in any cluster.

 ## Environment
-* Ruby 2.6.6
+* Ruby 3.0.2
 * Sinatra 2.1.0

 ## usage